 Bit Function

-D0 LSB of Internal Temperature Value.
+D0 LSB of Internal Temperature Value

-D1 B1 of Internal Temperature Value.
+D1 B1 of Internal Temperature Value

-D2 LSB of V DD Value.
+D2 LSB of V {DD} Value

-D3 B1 of $V{DD}$ Value.
+D3 B1 of V{DD} Value

-External Temperature Value and Analog Inputs 1 to 4 Register LSBs (Read-Only) [Add. = 04h]
+External Temperature Value and Analog Inputs 1 to 4 Register LSBs (Read-Only) [Address = 04h]

 This is an 8-bit read-only register.
-Bits D2:D7 store the two LSBs of the analog inputs AIN2-AIN4.
+Bits D2:D7 store the two LSBs of the analog inputs AIN2 to AIN4.
 Bits D0:D1 store the two LSBs of either the external temperature value or AIN1 input value.
 The type of input for D0 and D1 is selected by Bits C1:C2 of the Control Configuration Register 1.